Stalag VIIIB/344 Lamsdorf

 An excellent Canadian documentary about the Long March in 1945.

-This is a video about former POW Peter Blake (then known as Peter Blaskey)
+This is a video about former POWs Peter Blake (then known as Peter Blaskey) and Mark Mead returning to Stalag VIIIB.

 Charles Saunders on his 100th birthday, 23rd December 2017